armory/documentation/_spinnaker_install_admin_guides/slack-notifications.md

 {:toc}

 ## Create A Slack Application
-Go to the Apps Management url and click on the “Create New App” button.
-Once done, you would get access to the basic configuration pane.
+Go to the Apps Management URL and click on the “Create New App” button.
+Once done, you will get access to the basic configuration pane.
 You might want to customize some settings, like the color or the logo of your application at the bottom of it.

 ![Github Webhook](/assets/images/slack-notifications-1.png)

 ## Create A Bot
-Once the application has been created, you will want to create a Bot.
+Once the application has been created, you will create a Bot.
 Next, select the “Add features and functionality” menu and then select “Bots”.

 Enter the following fields: